 Figure 1 shows the organisational structure.
 The council has no separate organisational entities or subsidiaries.
 For the purposes of emissions reporting, the organisation has been divided into units that manage key emissions sources as shown in Figure 2.
-This is the most straightforward approach as management groups share the use of many of these sources
+This is the most straightforward approach as management groups share the use of many of these sources (e.g. offices).

-(e.g. offices).
 For emissions sources that are not managed by one group (e.g. air travel) these have been ascribed to 'General Council'.
 The emissions sources highlighted in green have been identified as being within full operational control of Council and part of the operational emissions inventory.
-The emissions sources/stocks in yellow have been identified as being outside direct operational control or are optional, but still of interest and therefore have been reported.
+The emissions sources/stocks in yellow are reported but are not part of operational emissions.